naev/naev/Readme.md

 See [here](https://github.com/naev/naev/wiki/Compiling-on-*nix) for package lists for several distributions.

+### Windows

+See https://github.com/naev/naev/wiki/Compiling-on-Windows for dependencies and how to compile on windows.

 ### macOS

 Warning: this procedure is inadequate if you want to build a Naev.app that you can share with users of older macOS versions than your own.